 Prerequisites: Constitutional Law I or Legal Justice Seminar and Taxation I

 DISTANCE STUDENTS REGISTER FOR CRN#: 21332.
-This course is only open on a distance basis to students enrolled in the Executive LL.M. in Taxation, the Executive LL.M. in Securities & Financial Regulation, and the MSL programs.
+This course is open to both on campus and distance students.
+However, only students enrolled in the Executive LL.M. in Taxation, the Executive LL.M. in Securities & Financial Regulation, and the MSL programs may take this course on a distance basis.
 All J.D. students and resident LL.M. students may not enroll in this course on a distance basis.